Th3-Hero/recruiting-bot-event-syntax-helper/README.md

 # Recruiting Bot Event Syntax Helper

 ## Overview
-The Recruiting Bot Event Syntax Helper is a tool designed to assist users in creating event listeners for the Recruiting Bot application.
+The Recruiting Bot Event Syntax Helper is a tool designed to assist users in creating event listeners for the Recruiting Bot discord application.

 ## Features
 - Creation of event listeners for a list of clans